mgoldgirsh/rl-robot-navigation/README.md

 The `action space` of the simulation has been simplified to a discrete action space with
 1. `RobotAction.FORWARD` - sets the linear velocity of the robot to 1
-2. `RobotAction.ROTATE` - sets the angular velocity of the rotation to 1
+2. `RobotAction.ROTATE_LEFT` - sets the angular velocity of the rotation to 1
+3. `RobotAction.ROTATE_RIGHT` - sets the angular velocity of the rotation to -1

 ## Algorithms used for Training